-If you have already worked with software outsourcing companies, don’t hesitate to share your experience — positive or negative.
-Learning about negative experience gives us more insights into possible pitfalls.
+If you have already worked with software outsourcing companies, don’t hesitate to share your experience either positive or negative.
+Learning about negative experiences gives us more insights into possible pitfalls.
 This also provides us with a better understanding of your inner production processes.
 This information will help to avoid similar problems from happening by choosing a better engagement model for the project.
-A positive experience allows to double down on previous successes and improve the further work.
+A positive experience allows us to double down on previous successes and improve further work.

 It is not necessary to pre-decide the stack, design a solution and approach a vendor with specific steps in mind.
 It is perfectly normal to have a goal, but have no idea how to reach it.
-A well defined and contextualized idea is enough for us to plan, analyze, and estimate.
+A well-defined idea is enough for us to plan, analyze, and estimate.

 RFP is an important step in custom software development.
 We hope that this blog post gave you all the necessary insides into the request for proposal guidelines that will improve your RFP preparation and decision-making processes.

-We offer a free estimation of your software development costs!
-Contact us using a form below.
+We offer a free estimation of your software development project!
+Contact us using the button below.